adityasanka/gosort/README.md

 - `make fmt`: Format all source files
 - `make lint`: Lint all source files
 - `make test`: Run tests
+- `make bench`: Run benchmarks
-- `make run`: Run the application
+- `make run`: Run the cmd line app
-- `make build`: Build the application
+- `make build`: Build the cmd line app
 - `make help`: Display help information about available commands

 To enable verbose output for any command, you can use the VERBOSE=1 flag.
 For example: